miniclip22/uphold-coding-challenge/README.md

 # Uphold Backend Engineer Assessment

-This project is a backend service for monitoring cryptocurrency price changes, triggering alerts based on specific thresholds, and persisting this information in a PostgreSQL database.
-The service is built with Next.js, Prisma ORM, and is containerized using Docker.
+This project is a backend app for monitoring cryptocurrency price changes, triggering alerts based on specific thresholds, and persisting this information in a PostgreSQL database.
+It is built with Next.js, Prisma ORM, and is containerized using Docker.

 ## Table of Contents